slowernews/wisdom-tldr/README.md

 > *'Startup fortune cookie: That company that seems so interested in buying you won't.'*

 Successful *entrepreneurs* are good managing risk.<br>
-However they have extended comfort zones: low risk for them might mean high risk for you.
+HOWEVER they have extended comfort zones: low risk for them might mean high risk for you.

 > *'Entrepreneurs prepare for bad.
 They budget pessimistically using the worst case scenario.'*